wellyshen/react-cool-dimensions/README.md

 };
 ```

+> 💡 You don't have to call `unobserve` when the component is unmounted, this hook will handle it for you.

 ### Responsive Components

 We have [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries) but those are based on the browser viewport not individual elements.
 In some cases, we'd like to style components based on the width of a containing element rather than the browser viewport.
 To meet this demand there's a [proposal](https://wicg.github.io/container-queries) for **container queries**, but it still doesn't exist today...